volt-software/Ichor/docs/01-GettingStarted.md

 ### Requesting Dependencies

+For more information on Dependency Injection, please see the [relevant doc](02-DependencyInjection.md).

 In general, the arguments in a constructor are reflected upon on compile-time and are all considered to be requests.
 That means that there are no custom arguments possible. e.g.

 ```c++